Skip to Main Content

 Planning Your Visit

 Because Klei sits on the Grote Markt at a prominent address in a city with a concentrated visitor season, contacting the restaurant directly ahead of your intended date is the sensible approach.
 Ypres sees heavier traffic around commemorative events and summer months, when square-facing tables fill quickly.
 Arriving with a reservation rather than on the chance of a walk-in table reflects how dining in the city tends to operate at its more serious end.
-Specific hours, pricing, and booking methods should be confirmed directly with the venue, as those details are not available here.
+The restaurant is recommended for reservations, and its price point sits around $100 per person.

 Cuisine and Awards Snapshot